 Aggressive Snakes or Dangerous/Venomous Snakes?

 When we say aggressive snakes, we mean those which have less or zero tolerance for provocation.
-When we say aggressive snakes, we do not imply that these species will come after you for no reason and attack/bite.
-But there has to be provocation or the fear of being threatened, in most cases.
-Maybe they feel cornered, maybe they are disturbed after they have just had a meal, maybe they were stepped on by mistake or maybe they were intentionally provoked.
-But there is going to be a reason for a snake attacking someone.
-The natural response of most snakes when confronted is to retreat, and some may simply hold their ground.
-But very, very few species have a reputation for advancing.
+We do not mean that these species will come after you for no reason.
+There has to be provocation or the fear of being threatened in most cases.
+Maybe they feel cornered, maybe they were disturbed after a meal, maybe they were stepped on by mistake.
+But there is always a reason for a snake attacking someone.

 Most Aggressive Land Snake

-Another short-tempered, extremely temperamental and aggressive snake is the small-sized Carpet Viper.
-According to data on fatalities due to snakebites, this snake has killed more people than any other snake.
+Another short-tempered and highly aggressive snake is the small-sized Carpet Viper.
+According to data on fatalities due to snakebites, this snake has killed more people than any other snake in the world.

-Most Aggressive Water/Sea Snakes
+Most Aggressive Water and Sea Snakes

 - Beaked Sea Snake (Enhydrina schistosa)